-- 2. The work shall be written in English. - 3.
+- A. a novel or collection of stories or other prose work between 60,000 and 80,000 words long, accompanied by an introduction, writer's journal, or other introductory and contextual material of between 8,000 and 10,000 words in length, or - B. a collection of original poetry of not less than 50 pages in length, accompanied by an introduction, writer's journal, or other introductory or contextual material of at least 10,000 words and not more than 20,000 words in length. - 2.
+The work shall be written in English. - 3.
 Three complete copies of the submission shall be submitted in typescript and in secure but temporary binding.
 There shall be an adequate margin on each page.
 After the examination has been completed, two copies shall be bound in an approved style at the candidate's expense and shall be deposited in the University Library.
 The third copy of the submission shall be returned to the candidate. - 4.
 An abstract (not exceeding 300 words in length) of the submission shall be submitted for the approval of the examiners.
 The abstract shall be bound in with the thesis. - 5.
-The submitted work shall be prefaced by:- - A. a declaration that the work has been composed by the candidate, and that is has not been accepted in any previous application for any degree; - B. a statement of the date of the candidate's admission as a research student; - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement of access to or embargo of the print and / or electronic copy of the thesis.
+The submitted work shall be prefaced by:- - A. a declaration that the work has been composed by the candidate, and that is has not been accepted in any previous application for any degree; - B. a statement of the date of the candidate's admission as a research student; - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement that either access to the thesis in the University Library shall be unrestricted or that with the approval of the Faculty Business Committee access shall be restricted under stated conditions for a period up to a maximum of five years.